ELTemi/kw_health_fitness-cli-app/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/health_fitness_deals`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-The HealthFitnessDeals CLI app is a command line application that will enable the user to see a list of deals related to health and fitness in the kitchener-waterloo area of Camada.
+The HealthFitnessDeals CLI app is a command line application that will enable the user to see a list of deals related to health and fitness in the kitchener-waterloo area of Canada.

 ## Installation